 Let's talk about real photographic images (which is exactly the same thing).

-The center of the hot-air balloon was enlarged below to show that photographic images are also composed of pixels in the same way as the graphic icon.
+way as the graphic icon.
 Increased enlargement beyond what makes the pixels visible cannot show any increased detail.
-It will only make the pixels appear larger.
+It will only make the

 In any digital image, regardless how sharp and clear it is, blow it up to about ten times actual size, and you'll have only pixels visible.
 Each pixel is simply one numeric RGB color value in the image file, as sampled by the scanner or digital camera.